Skip to main content

 4.2 Unidiomatic

-The translation is grammatically correct but sounds unnatural.
+The translation is grammatically fine but sounds unnatural.

 Example: